 Herman’s Hermits were singing those words to the world.
-But in the Church, the Holy Spirit was conveying the same message.
+And in the Church, the Holy Spirit was conveying the same message.
 It was a good time for the Church.

-And today, for all that God has enabled us to do from this church building, over these last 50 years, and for the dear and faithful souls that laboured here, laughed here, wept here, worshipped here, and found Jesus Christ here - so many of you present today, so many more nearer, my God, to thee, we give God our sincere and heartfelt thanks.
+Today, for all that God has enabled us to do from this church building, over these last 50 years, and for the dear and faithful souls that laboured here, laughed here, wept here, worshipped here, and found Jesus Christ here - so many of you present today, so many more "nearer, my God, to thee", we give God our sincere and heartfelt thanks.

 Something tells me… that with the Holy Spirit leading us into the future, we at Blawarthill are still into something good.